paulbares/github-packages-manager/README.md

 ](https://docs.github.com/en/graphql) to fetch and display the list of packages and [GitHub GraphQL Preview API](https://docs.github.com/en/enterprise-server@3.0/packages/learn-github-packages/deleting-a-package#deleting-a-version-of-a-private-package-with-graphql) for deletion.
 Because of it was made for my own needs only, it has a very limited set of functionalities.

+It may be very useful for Java projects managed with maven having multi modules hence multiple Java artifacts.

 ## Create a personal access token
 To communicate with the GraphQL server, you'll need a token with the right scopes.
 Generate a new one by following those instructions https://docs.github.com/en/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql